Bio

 Anita is a proud member of Women Who Submit, an organization that educates and encourages writers of marginalized genders to get published.
 She founded the Westside LA Chapter in 2017.

-She currently serves as the Nonfiction Editor for Hypertext Magazine
+She is based in Chicago where she serves as the Nonfiction Editor for Hypertext Magazine.

 Photo by Aneris Photography